SpacingBat3/MT-CoreAnim/API.md

 ### `coreanim.set_bone_override([player, bone, override])`

-Basically `ObjectRef:set_bone_override`, but passes the args to `ObjectRef:set_bone_override` in case API is not available for any reason and enables interpolation by the default.
+Basically `ObjectRef:set_bone_override`, but passes the args to `ObjectRef:set_bone_position` in case API is not available for any reason and enables interpolation by the default.
 It is supposed to be useful, if you don't want to introduce *radians → degrees → radians* conversion that happens in `coreanim.set_bone_position` to remain compatible with the old API syntax.